Highlighted Coverage

 • Climate change takes a toll on Seattleites' mental health

-Crosscut | South Park and Beacon Hill are communities experiencing some of the worst effects of climate change and environmental injustice in Seattle.
+Cascade PBS | South Park and Beacon Hill are communities experiencing some of the worst effects of climate change and environmental injustice in Seattle.
 The issues are chronic and it's bringing a new kind of distress: climate anxiety and grief.
 Action for better policy and resources starts with identifying and talking about our emotions.

 • Memphis ice storm crystalizes need for resilient, reliant action